-School counseling, rehabilitation counseling, and licensed professional counseling require a 48-semester hour curriculum, inclusive of oral and written exams detailing the student's course work and internship experience.
+School counseling and rehabilitation counseling, require a 48 semester hour curriculum.
+The licensed professional counseling track requires a 60 semester hour curriculum, inclusive of oral and written exams detailing the student's course work and internship experience.
+A vocational evaluation specialization is also available to rehabilitation students.

 The master's degree in education offers a variety of concentrations and emphases.
 The master of arts option in education leadership prepares individuals for licensure in administration.
-The master of arts option in special education provides the opportunity to specialize in the areas of the mentally disabled, behavior disordered, and learning disabled.
+The master of arts option in special education provides the opportunity to specialize in the areas of general special education, cognitive impairments, learning disabilities and emotional and behavioral disorders.
 An option in counseling and guidance offers a variety of emphases in school counseling, rehabilitation counseling, and professional counseling.
 The program qualifies students for State of New Mexico Public Education Department professional counselor licensure.
 The curriculum and instruction option offers graduate work in a variety of academic content fields, with both elementary and secondary emphases.
 The emphasis fields available to curriculum and instruction students may include the educational subjects of reading, technology education, early childhood education, and bilingual education; and arts and sciences subjects including music, art, English, Spanish, history, political science, chemistry, life science, mathematics, computer science, business, and human performance and sport.

-The School of Education "STURDY" Model
+The School of Education "STURDY" Model (Being Revised Fall 2009)